-If you own, operate or advise a privately owned company that leases equipment such as copiers, computers, factory machinery, vehicles, etc., the not-so-fun time is about to begin.
+If you own, operate or advise a privately owned company or nonprofit that leases equipment such as copiers, computers, factory machinery, vehicles, etc., the not-so-fun time is about to begin.
 The twice delayed start of the new accounting standards for leased assets – officially ASC 842 – is required to kick in on January 1, 2022, just 6 months away.
 Public companies have been dealing with this new standard since 2019, and now it’s your turn.
 So I decided to write a few posts over the next couple months about equipment leasing under the new reporting rules, to help get you started.
 Most of this material is taken from my online course on lease accounting, available at www.illumeo.com.

 Wrinkle #1: The new rules apply to all future asset leases, but they also apply to assets already in use in your business.
 Those previously leased assets will probably have to be restated as if the rules had been in place when they were first acquired.
 That retroactive arithmetic will likely keep someone busy for quite a few hours recalculating the historical cost pattern under ASC 842.